csc-training/hip-programming/README.md

-# GPU programming with HIP
+# Introduction to GPU programming

-Course material for the CSC course "GPU programming with HIP".
-The course is part of the EuroCC training activities at CSC.
+Course material for the CSC course "Introduction to GPU programming".

+Siili document for additional info during the course: https://siili.rahtiapp.fi/9lXWbh-ETaiCuzMuWYmMRw

 ## Agenda